 This document is updated yearly based on lab discussions – last group update fall 2022

 Expectations and responsibilities for all lab members

 Balance between work and outside work life is a key challenge for many in academia.
 We are here because we are passionate about science and everyone needs to find the work style that is most productive for them.
 Taking time to recharge is crucial.
 I do not expect you to work on weekends, evenings, or during vacations, including replying to my e-mails or slack messages.
 We acknowledge that different people have different ways that they work most productively and different methods for recharging.
 We expect that each person in lab will find the best balance and work schedule for them.

 Expectations for lab managers and technicians: Work to move forward research projects in the lab and fish room.
-Assist with data collection and analysis including protocol development and collaborate with grad students and postdocs on projects.
+Assist with data collection, experimental design and analysis including protocol development and collaborate with grad students and postdocs on projects.
 Help new lab members get trained and started in the lab and fish room.
 Manage the fish room and animal care protocols.
 Help to ensure that the lab and fish room are well-stocked and organized.
 It isn’t unusual to feel like you have too much to do in a week with so many demands on your time but you should not work more than you regular scheduled hours (usually 40hr/week).
 If you feel like you’re getting bogged down with too many responsibilities please let me know; there are always more tasks than it is possible to do in a week so talk to me if you aren’t sure what to prioritize.
 Whether you are interested in being a research assistant long-term or in moving on to other positions/grad school, keep me up to date so I can be helpful.